 9DG.
 Wages include certain shares and options granted to directors

+(1) For the purposes of this Act —

-(1) If the value of a share or an option granted by a company to a director of the company by way of remuneration for the appointment or services of the director would be taken to be wages under this Subdivision if the director were an employee of the company, the value of the share or option is taken to be wages paid by the company (as an employer) to the director.
+wages include the grant of a share or an option by a company to a director of the company who is not an employee of the company by way of remuneration for the appointment or services of the director.

-(2) For the purposes of subsection (1), the other provisions of this Subdivision apply in respect of any such grant as if a reference to the employer were a reference to the company and a reference to the employee were a reference to the director of the company.
+(2) For that purpose, the other provisions of this Subdivision apply in respect of any such grant as if a reference to the employer were a reference to the company and a reference to the employee were a reference to the director of the company.

 (3) In this section, a reference to a director of the company includes a reference to the following —